nhsconnect/national-authentication/pages/Introduction/Intro_Vision.md

 <!-- This is a PNG image
 ![PNG Image](images/Capture.PNG) -->

-The diagram below shows the main functional services offered by the new NHA Identity Service.
+The diagram below shows the main functional services offered by the new NHS Identity Service.

 ![Access Improvement Business Flow](images/ServiceModel -  Access Improvement -  Business View.jpg)